8 August 2023

 What to Do When Foggy Windows Appear

 Foggy windows affecting your view outside?
 Your foggy windows might be caused by condensation or a broken window seal.
-Let’s explore how you can tell the difference between foggy windows caused by condensation Condensation Moisture that forms on a surface.
-This could be a result of a difference in temperature between the surface and the air, or high humidity in the home.
+Let’s explore how you can tell the difference between foggy windows caused by condensation or broken window seals, and learn if windows with broken seals should be replaced.

 Why are My Windows Foggy?: Foggy Window Causes